 In the normal course of business and in conjunction with some client engagements, we have entered into contractual arrangements through which we may be obligated to indemnify clients with respect to certain matters.
 To date, we have not been required to make any significant payment under any of these arrangements.
-For further discussion of these transactions, see Note 15 (Commitments and Contingencies) to our Consolidated Financial Statements.
+For further discussion of these transactions, see Note 15 (Commitments and Contingencies) to our Consolidated Financial Statements under Item 8, "Financial Statements and Supplementary Data."